szkiba/nbid/README.md

 ## Features

 - *Easy to use* - Simly a 128 bit hash without complexity of UUID.
-- *Modern hash* - You are no limited to obsoloted MD5/SHA1 hash usd by UUID.
-Defaul hash function is SHA256, but you can use any hash with at least 128 bit output.
+- *Modern hash* - Default hash function is SHA256, but you can use any hash with at least 128 bit output.
-- *Compact* - String representation size is only 26 characters instead of UUID's 35 characters.
+- *Compact* - String representation size is only 26 characters.
-- *Sortable* - Binary and string representation has same order (because of base32hex)
+- *Sortable* - Binary and string representation has same order (because of base32hex).
-- *No case sensitivity* - Only uppercase letters and numbers make it usable environment without real case sensitive names (DNS host names, FAT filesystem, etc).
+- *No case sensitivity* - Using only uppercase letters and numbers in string representaiton make NBID usable in environments without case sensitive names (DNS host names, FAT filesystem, etc).

 ## Install